13 Ways to Not Get Pregnant

 Monitoring your body

-If you are using fertility awareness methods (FAMs) to avoid pregnancy then you need to be well-informed about FAMs and your cycle.
+If you are using fertility awareness methods (FAMs) to not get pregnant then you need to be well-informed about FAMs and your cycle.
 Whether you choose to use the basal body temperature method, cervical mucus method, the calendar method, or the standard days method you’ll need to pay close attention to the signs of fertility as your body responds to changes in your hormone levels throughout your menstrual cycle.

 Regardless of when you ovulate, your sex hormones follow a predictable path before ovulation.
 Estrogen usually rises in the three to five days leading to ovulation.
 Luteinizing hormone (LH) also surges 24 to 36 hours before ovulation, peaking 10 to 12 hours prior to ovulation.
 The changes in these two hormones cause ovulation and together are one of the most accurate and fundamental signs of ovulation.

 Traditionally, hormone tracking would be an expensive and medically monitored procedure unavailable to most women.
 However, with the rise of home health technology there are now devices and tests available for personalized hormone tracking.
-Devices like Mira’s digital fertility analyzer help you track hormone concentrations in order to precisely determine your fertile window and when you can safely have sex to either avoid, or plan a pregnancy.
+Devices like Mira’s digital fertility analyzer help you track hormone concentrations in order to precisely determine your fertile (and infertile) window.

 Basal Body Temperature Method